Kaushik075/-ProductCo-Ad-Hoc-SQL-Analytics-/README.md

-# 🚀 ProductCo Ad Hoc SQL Analytics Project
+# 🚀 ProductCo Ad Hoc Analytics

 ## 📌 Overview
 This project simulates **real-world ad hoc analytics** in a **product-based SaaS company**, solving advanced business problems using SQL on a dataset of **2M+ transactions**.